Woolf Institute people

 Affiliated Lecturer, CMJR

-Formerly Director at CMJR, Dr Hoti worked on the development of some of the CMJR’s earliest courses.
+With Dr Edward Kessler, Dr Hoti was a co-founder of the Centre for the Study of Muslim-Jewish Relations (CMJR).
+As its first Director, Dr Hoti worked on the development of some of the CMJR’s earliest courses.
 She has organised several major conferences and was Consultant Editor of Valuing Diversity Towards Mutual Respect and Understanding, sponsored by the Woolf Institute and the Society for Dialogue and Action (D&A).
 This book is an accompaniment to the National Curriculum and is an important learning resource for secondary school teachers.
 Her book, Sorrow and Joy Among Muslim Women, Cambridge University Press (2006) was nominated for the 2007 Kiriyama Prize.
-She was a Fellow-Commoner at Lucy Cavendish College, Executive Director of the Society for Dialogue and Action and an Adviser to the Three Faiths Forum.
-She now lives with her husband and three children in Pakistan but remains as an affiliated lecturer with the CMJR.
+She is Executive Director of the Society for Dialogue and Action and an Adviser to the Three Faiths Forum.
+She now lives in Pakistan but remains as an affiliated lecturer with the CMJR and Fellow-Commoner of Lucy Cavendish College, University of Cambridge.
+More recently has helped to found Center for Dialogue and Action, the first Centre in Pakistan to offer courses on Diversity at a University level.

 Books/Chapters in Books and articles (Selected)